-Mariana Cervantes MSC MBACP, Children, young people, parent support
+Mariana Cervantes MSC MBACP, Children, young people, adults & parent work.

-Children and adolescents often find themselves facing a wide range of challenges, including family issues, separation, divorce, relationship issues, bullying, abuse, trauma, internet and social media exposure, transitions and other issues.
+I have experience working with children, adolescents and adults facing a wide range of challenges, including family issues, separation, divorce, relationship issues, bullying, abuse, trauma, internet and social media exposure and transitions.

 My psychodynamic approach focuses on exploring unconscious processes; in other words, I help each client to think about their internal world, including thoughts and feelings that they might not be in touch with, and which, through gaining awareness, can help them to gain greater understanding of how they feel about themselves and those around them.

 I use my specialist training and experience as registered child & adolescent psychotherapist to provide a safe space where children and young people can bring up what matters to them in their own way and time.